adamfoneil/Dapper.QX/README.md

     AssignedTo = "somebody"
 }.ExecuteAsync(GetConnection);
 ```
+This approach makes sense when you have just one query to run, and you don't need the database connection for anything else.

 ## Testing
 Make query classes testable by basing them on [TestableQuery](https://github.com/adamfoneil/Dapper.QX/blob/master/Dapper.QX/Abstract/TestableQuery.cs).
 This approach catches invalid SQL, but does not assert any particular query results.